django-parler/django-parler/docs/advanced/mptt.rst

 Combining managers
 ------------------

-The managers can be combined by inheriting them, and specifying the :attr:`~parler.managers.TranslatableManager.queryset_class` attribute with both *django-parler* and django-mptt_ use.
+The managers can be combined by inheriting them.
+Unfortunately, django-mptt_ 0.7 overrides the ``get_querset()`` method,
+so it needs to be redefined:

 .. code-block:: python